 Ever find yourself asking ‘where did I save that file?’, followed by lots of wasted time looking for it?
 If so, we can help.

-Like designated sections in a supermarket, organising business files and folders is a structured way reduces frustration and increases productivity and efficiency.
+Like designated sections in a supermarket, organising business files and folders in a structured way reduces frustration, increases productivity and improves efficiency.

-Make it easy to use so everyone can find the files they’re looking for.
-Too complicated and no-one will want to use the new system and things will become chaotic again.
+Make any new system or process you implement easy to use so everyone can find the business files they’re looking for.
+If it's too complicated, adoption will be low and work will become chaotic again.

-Others can’t access files on your desktop, and you risk duplicating them should you also store them centrally.
-Files should be saved on a server, network drive or a in a document management system.
-IT back up servers and network drives and not individual desktops.
+Employees across the organisation can’t access business files saved on individual desktops and there's a risk of duplication and a lack of document control.
+Business files should be saved on a server, network drive or a in a document management system.
+Servers and network drives are backed up, unlike individual desktops.